Writing Skills for Auditors

 Audit report writers need to know how to write clear, effective reports to help organizations identify and manage business risks.
 Participants leave this workshop with usable skills for writing effective internal audit reports that clearly identify risks and spur management to act.

-This workshop is customized for each client to support their internal audit approach and their preferred audit report format.Download One-Page Summary
+This workshop is customized for each client to support their internal audit approach and their preferred audit report format.Download course outline (in-person)

 Who should attend